Steven-Laurie/Python-Basics-Practice-Notebooks/README.md

 # Python-Basics-Practice-Notebooks
-A couple of notebooks I developed, Both containing information on the basics of python and a few activities putting the knowledge to use.
+Some notebooks I developed both during my studies and freetime.
+Containing information on the basics of python and a few activities putting the knowledge to use.